How To Get Rid Of Cellulite With Onnafit

 Do squats help cellulite?

-Yes, squats can help reduce the appearance of cellulite, especially in areas like the glutes, hips, and thighs, which are often the most affected.
-By strengthening and toning the muscles in the lower body, the skin becomes firmer and smoother, which can make cellulite less noticeable.
+Squats can help reduce the appearance of cellulite, especially in the glutes, hips, and thighs.
+By strengthening and toning the lower-body muscles, they can make the skin look firmer and more even, which may make dimpling less noticeable.

 What are the most effective machines for cellulite reduction in a clinic setting?